FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Methodology

-\textbf{Score-Based Draft Segmentation:} Then the top-$L$ nodes in $\mathcal{T}_\text{base}$ with the highest cumulative scores are selected to obtain the refined draft token tree $\mathcal{T}$, with the corresponding draft token sequence $S$ sorted in descending order of the draft token scores.
+\textbf{Score-Based Draft Segmentation:} Then the top-$L_0$ nodes in $\mathcal{T}_\text{base}$ with the highest cumulative scores are selected to obtain the refined draft token tree $\mathcal{T}$, with the corresponding draft token sequence $S$ sorted in descending order of the draft scores.
 Since a node always has a higher cumulative score than its children, the selected nodes can form a connected tree $\mathcal{T}$.
-Then $S$ is split into consecutive, equal-length draft segments $S^{(0)},...,S^{(N)}$ with maximum length of $l_\text{max}$.
+Then $S$ is split into consecutive, equal-length draft segments $S^{(0)},...,S^{(N)}$ with the maximum length of $L_\text{max}$ (determined by hardware constraint).
 These segments are then fed into the verification pipeline one after the other.

-Sorting the nodes based on their cumulative score have two advantages.
-First, since the cumulative score of a node is an estimate of its importance, the descending-score order prioritizes the verification of higher-scoring draft tokens, increasing the likelihood accepting more tokens in advance, thereby enabling faster and deeper expansion of the draft token tree.
-Second, since a parent node always has a higher score than its children, this ordering of the draft segments establishes a valid topological order of the tree $\mathcal{T}$, which ensures correct causal relationship between tokens in the subsequent step-wise verification (i.e., a preceding token must be ahead of its successors in verification).
+Step-wise verification of the draft tree based on cumulative scores offers following advantages.
+First, the descending-score order prioritizes the verification of higher-scoring draft tokens, increasing the likelihood accepting more tokens in advance, thereby enabling faster and deeper expansion of the draft token tree.
+Second, each draft segment consists of tokens from multiple tree layers, which allows verifying and accepting multiple tokens in a single pipeline turn (consistent with tree expansion in the following continuous SD steps).
+This could significantly accelerate pipelined SD compared to layer-wise verification.
+In addition, since a parent node always has a higher score than its children, this ordering of the draft segments establishes a valid topological order of the tree $\mathcal{T}$, which ensures correct causal relationship between tokens in the subsequent step-wise verification (i.e., a preceding draft token must be ahead of its successors in verification).